elixir-cloud-aai/ga4gh-sdk/README.md

 ## Building

-To update this repository with new versions of the API's, look at docs/autogenerate_OAI_models.md
+To update or build new models of the models' structs with openapi for new versions of the GA4GH API's, look at `docs/autogenerate_OAI_models.md`

 To build the project:
 ```